How to Write a Speech: A Simple 6-Step Formula

 - Wedding speech: “[The Bride and Groom’s] story shows that love is a journey – full of laughter, surprises, and endless adventures ahead.”

 You’ve delivered your message and wrapped up your points, most speakers stop here.
-Not so fast!
+Time to leave the stage, right?

-There’s one final step to make your speech unforgettable.
-This is your Call to Action (CTA) or Call to Thought (CTT), channelling the energy you’ve built into a clear next step or moment of reflection.
+Not so fast.
+There’s one final step to make your speech unforgettable: The Call to Action (CTA) or Call to Thought (CTT).

-A CTA is a specific, actionable step: sign up for a programme, try a new strategy, or connect afterward.
+A CTA is a specific, actionable step: sign up for a programme, try our new strategy, or connect with me afterward.

 CTA/CTT Examples: